richardvenneman/appsignal-docs/source/elixir/integrations/phoenix.html.md

 `phoenix_controller_call` and `phoenix_controller_render` events to become part of your request timeline.

-For more information on instrumentation please visit the [Appsignal Hex package documentation](https://hexdocs.pm/appsignal/).
+For more information on instrumentation please visit the [AppSignal Hex package documentation](https://hexdocs.pm/appsignal/).

 ## Template rendering